rolandoyera/site/content/blog/what-ia-a-javascript-object/index.md

 tags: ["javascript"]
 cover: ./unsplash.jpg
 description: In simple terms, an object is a data type represented in the computing language of Javascript.
+excerpt: In simple terms, an object is a data type represented in the computing language of Javascript.
 ---

 In simple terms, an `object` is a data type represented in the computing language of Javascript.
 You can use an `object` to store keyed <em>named values</em>, written as `{name: value}`, and can be scaled in complexity to define larger or more detailed "objects".